 This is the first in a series of stories to examine re-urbanization in the Tri-State.
+Future stories will spotlight four specific areas in different stages of re-urbanization: Oakley and Hyde Park, Covington, Price Hill, and Dayton, Ky.

 You see it on the weekends in certain neighborhoods and in the evenings when the weather is nice: Folks are walking dogs, jogging, traveling by foot to the latest gastropub, microbrewery or fusion restaurant.
 They might be younger, and chances are that, though they have a car, they don’t drive it every day.